JamesYang007/FastAD/README.md

 - Implementation of LAPACK/BLAS
 	- [Intel MKL](https://software.intel.com/en-us/mkl/choose-download) (Windows, Intel machine)

-Visual Studio 2017 users may open solutions located in folder *vs_autodiff*.
+Visual Studio 2017 users may use solutions located in folder *vs_autodiff*.
+If LAPACK/BLAS is required, open Property page Configuration Properties/Intel Performance Libraries.
+Set "Use Intel MKL" to the desired choice (sequential is recommended if parallel is not possible).
 To build/run tests or examples, user must follow one of two options:

 #### Option 1: